Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Introduction

-In this paper, we have considered ring-star network introduced in \cite{Muni20} of Chialvo neurons and have explored the collective behavior of the neurons with variation in the coupling parameters.
-Efforts have been made to understand the behavior of the neuron under different network topologies, formed by considering different combinations of coupling parameters.
-Star and ring network topologies have common applications in social systems, social networks, computer networks \cite{roberts1970computer}, etc.
+In this paper, we have considered \blu{the} ring-star network introduced in \cite{Muni20} of Chialvo neurons and have explored the collective behavior of the neurons with variation in the coupling parameters.
+Efforts have been made to understand the \blu{neuron's behavior} under different network topologies formed by considering different combinations of coupling parameters.
+Star and ring network topologies have \blu{typical} applications in social systems, social networks, computer networks \cite{roberts1970computer}, etc. The ring-star topology of neurons has been considered to model our system because we believe that it acts as a trade-off between both the complexity and \blue{the reality of a nervous system}.
+The ring-star topology, in some sense, imitates the interconnections among the neurons through chemical and electrical synapses, which \blu{are} essentially responsible for transfer of information among them.
+We also notice that the topology does not fail to capture \blu{actual world} occurrences like synchronization and chimera.